wireshell/wireshell/docs/commands/user.md

 ## Delete

-Delete a user or multiple users at once.
+Delete an user or multiple users at once.

 ```sh
 $ wireshell user:delete {user-name},{user-name}